-In this article I share an interview I did with John Abbot, founder and CEO of ChinaLoveMatch.com.
+In this article I share an interview I did with John Abbot, founder and CEO of ChinaLoveMatch.net.
 In this article John discusses his own personal experience in international dating, as well as some cultural insights regarding western-Chinese relationships.

 What initially drew you to China?

 I originally traveled to China on a business trip on behalf of a company I had formed with several partners with the intention of introducing a high-end Emergency Health Kit to the market.
 I went to meet and negotiate with suppliers for the content and manufacture of the kits.

 My meetings there were set for the City of Shenzhen, for only 2 days, but I booked two weeks around those 2 days to visit three other cities in China.
 Being divorced at the time and having always been very attracted to Chinese and Asian ladies, I joined an Asian dating site and met a number of very interesting Chinese women on the site.

 From among them I arranged to meet one for a few days before heading to Shenzhen, one to spend a few days with in Shenzhen, and then a couple more in two other Chinese cities before returning home.

 The first three-day date was a bit of a disaster, but when I landed in Shenzhen it was quite a different story.
 First, Shenzhen is an amazing city and I was captivated by it from the first drive into the city from the airport.
 But secondly, upon meeting my second Chinese date I was instantly even more captivated by her.

 She was exotic, beautiful and so full of personality that I was completely smitten within a few hours.